How long should a CV be?

 Take a peep behind the scenes of Word Dragon with a step-by-step look at an editing project.

-An open laptop on a grey table seen from above.
+An open laptop on a grey table seen from above, representing digital media

 By Jen David August 22, 2025

-Drag your CV into the 21st Century by integrating digital media to boost your credibility.
+Drag your career into the 21st Century and boost your credibility by integrating digital media on your CV.

 Show More